+The rest of the car is just as advanced as the engine.
 Aston Martin and its partner, Red Bull Advanced Technologies, have focused their efforts on the car’s aerodynamics, design, and cockpit.
 The Valkyrie will be one of, if not the, most aerodynamic production cars ever made.
-As such, form follows function with its teardrop cabin, massive wheel arches, and full length “Venturi” tunnels that run along the cockpit floor.
-Indeed the Valkyrie looks like a Formula One car with a thin coating of bodywork.
+As such, form follows function with its teardrop cabin, massive wheel arches, and full-length Venturi tunnels that run along the cockpit floor.
+The Valkyrie consequently looks like a Formula One car with a thin coating of bodywork.

 Under the guidance of legendary F1 designer Adrian Newey, the entire car has been molded in the pursuit of aerodynamic perfection and downforce.
 The redesigned Valkyrie prototype adds openings in the body between the cockpit and front wheel arches to improve downforce.
 The Venturi tunnels draw massive amounts of air beneath the car to feed the rear diffuser.
 Because these tunnels contribute so much to the hypercar’s stability, they allow the upper body surfaces to focus on aesthetic appeal.

-Inside, Aston Martin’s interior designers worked to maximize cabin space and to focus on driver engagement.
-The seats are mounted directly to the tub, with passengers seated in a ‘feet-up’ position (just like an F1 car).
+Inside, Aston Martin’s interior designers worked to maximize cabin space and focus on driver engagement.
+The seats are mounted directly to the tub, with passengers seated in a ‘feet-up’ position (just like in an F1 car).
 A four-point harness comes as standard, and a six-point unit is available.
-Everything the driver would need is accessible on the racecar-inspired, detachable steering wheel.
+Everything the driver would need is accessible on the race car-inspired, detachable steering wheel.

 Visibility is also exceptional thanks to the design of the greenhouse.
 Door mirrors have been replaced with rear-facing cameras and live feeds on the A-pillars (we’ll see if the governing bodies are cool with that decision).